 Minster Lovell

 A beautiful stone and thatch village well worth visiting set in the Windrush valley.
-There is a fine cruciform 15th-century church (St. Kenelm's) and derelect manor house of the Lovell family in a wonderful setting next to the river Windrush.
+There is a fine cruciform 15th-century church (St. Kenelm's) and derelect manor house (Minster Lovell Hall) of the Lovell family in a wonderful setting in the water meadows beside the river Windrush.
 The church is one of seven dedicated to Saint Kenelm - England's first saint.

 The Old Swan Inn some years back Typical Thatched Cottage The remains of Minster Lovell Hall